Search

 Please create your own website.
 Don’t give away all your content to social media.
 That was always my philosophy; therefore, my website has a lot of content.
 I created knowledge for myself, not for other huge companies.

-Eric does a fantastic job explaining the Second Brain mantra and what Derek Sivers is doing so great (check Tech Independence), adding all his content on his website.
+Eric does a fantastic job explaining the Second Brain mantra and what Derek Sivers is doing so well (check Tech Independence), and he adds all his content to his website.
 He also mentioned Luke Smith’s website and Jared White’s.

-If you like this, also check out Other Public Second Brains, which is people sharing their second brains and, therefore, their wealth of knowledge.
+If you like this, also check out Other Public Second Brains, where people share their second brains and, therefore, their wealth of knowledge.
 I think it’s the Future of Blogging.

 Essentially, don’t build your castle in other people’s kingdoms, and try to write long-term.